Table to Contents

 How do I obtain a Short Code?

-Bulletin can manage the process for you.
+Bulletin Sales and Support teams can manage the process for you.
 You need to fill out the order form to obtain short code approval as well as pay the required short code lease fees.
 Please contact us to get the process started.

 Can Bulletin help me obtain carrier approvals?